 Encarta Encyclopedia defines Marketing as the process by which a product or service originates and is then priced, promoted, and distributed to consumers.
-In large corporations the principal marketing functions precede the manufacture of a product.
+In large corporations, the principal marketing functions precede the manufacture of a product.
 They involve market research and product development, design, and testing.

-Marketing concentrates primarily on the buyers, or consumers.
-After determining the customers’ needs and desires, marketers develop strategies that are designed to educate customers about a product’s most important features, persuade them to buy it, and then to enhance their satisfaction with the purchase.
+Marketing concentrates primarily on the buyers or consumers.
+After determining the customers’ needs and desires, marketers develop strategies that are designed to educate customers about a product’s most important features, persuade them to buy it, and then enhance their satisfaction with the purchase.
 Where marketing once stopped with the sale, today businesses believe that it is more profitable to sell to existing customers than to new ones.
 As a result, marketing now also involves finding ways to turn one-time purchasers into lifelong customers.
 THIS IS

 THE ROOT OF C.R.M.

-Using the Conceptual Framework of this research and aligning the schematic diagram of marketing process, it is noteworthy that the task of pharma’s to lure in more customers (new and repeat ones) using the IDIC model is created to earn loyalty.
-However, this diagram also shows a possible misconception as what may be perceived by the reps as CRM may not be so according to the schematics of marketing…
+Using the Conceptual Framework of this research and aligning the schematic diagram of the marketing process, it is noteworthy that the task of pharma to lure in more customers (new and repeat ones) using the IDIC model is created to earn loyalty.
+However, this diagram also shows a possible misconception as to what may be perceived by the reps as CRM may not be so according to the schematics of marketing…